mathumi/LinkedList/README.md

   }
 }
 ```

 ## Properties
 1. Unlike arrays, Nodes are not stored in contiguous memory locations.
-2. Unike arrays, the linkedlist doesn't have fixed memory size. so, the length of the linkedlist may increase or decrease based on the program execution.
+2. Unike arrays, the linkedlist doesn't have fixed memory size. so, the length of the linkedlist may increase or decrease during the program execution.
-3. It requires more memory than Arrays as it stores both data and pointer.
+3. It requires more memory than Array as it stores both data and pointer.
 4. The first element of the linkedlist is called `head`.
 5. The last element of the linkedlist is called `tail`.